Music At The House Party

 “A festival institution – absolutely incredible”

-SoulEndvr is a very unique DJ duo that includes one of London’s most in-demand DJs and producers Oliver Night and internationally acclaimed trumpeter Jay Phelps.
+SoulEndvr is a very unique trio that includes one of London’s most in-demand DJs and producers Oliver Night, internationally acclaimed trumpeter Jay Phelps and the melodic voice of Mhari Aurora.
 They will be sure to knock your socks off, take a look at who they are.

 SoulEndvr perform a wide range of music from eclectic world beats to 90’s feel good classics.
 Oliver’s unique style incorporates his talents both as a DJ and percussionist, whilst Jay is an exuberant brass-man who enjoys roaming around the crowd when the party is in full swing.
 SoulEndvr have a special trick up their sleeve this year as they’ll be featuring talented vocalist Mhari Aurora in their set.